On Realistic Target Coverage by Autonomous Drones: Implementing Argus

-\textit{The Multi-Homed Module} is a special subset within our architecture whose sub-modules can belong either to central or client modules.
-The flexibility of housing its sub-modules in either module allows easy migration between a centralized and a distributed platform.
-The sub-modules are: UAV Flight Navigator and Algorithmic Processor.
-The UAV Flight Navigator is responsible for flying the drone autonomously to the desired coordinates.
-It receives a set of parameters from the \textit{UAV Localizer} (i.e., 2D coordinates) and the \textit{IMU} (i.e., yaw angles) and controls the drone through the navigation parameters to properly fly to the desired coordinates.
-The Algorithmic Processor is responsible for any sensory information processing (i.e., \textit{Fine Grain Context Detector} functionalities).
+\textit{The Multi-Homed Module} is a special set of sub-modules that can belong to either the \textit{Central} or \textit{Client} module.
+The flexibility of housing its sub-modules allows easy migration between a centralized and a distributed platform.
+We use two such sub-modules: \textit{UAV Flight Navigator} and \textit{Algorithmic Processor}.
+The \textit{UAV Flight Navigator} receives a set of parameters from the \textit{UAV Localizer} (i.e., 2D coordinates) and the \textit{IMU} (i.e., yaw angles) and controls the drone through its navigation parameters to properly fly to the desired coordinates.
+The \textit{Algorithmic Processor} handles any sensory information processing (i.e., \textit{Fine Grain Context Detector} functionalities).